 - Everyone is paid equitably according to skills and experience they use in their employment.

-Equity in any one of these three means greater inequality in the other two.
-While most of us share a concern about extravagant compensation for leaders, most of also believe different types and amounts of work justify different compensation.
+Equity in any of these three means greater inequality in the other two.
+While most of us are concerned about extravagant compensation for leaders, most also believe different types and amounts of work justify different compensation.

-Not all who serve the church do so in the unique roles of minster of word and sacrament or mission co-worker.
-But are ALL employees of the church to be compensated as people in these roles are?
-The collective wisdom of the church has been that they are not.
-Many who serve the church do so through contractual agreements to be compensated for the performance of specified tasks that frequently require specialized training and experience.
+Not all who serve the Church do so in the unique roles of minister of word and sacrament or mission co-worker.
+But are ALL church employees to be compensated as people in these roles are?
+The collective wisdom of the Church has been that they are not.
+Many who serve the Church do so through contractual agreements to be compensated for performing specified tasks that frequently require specialized training and experience.
 While it is understood that compensation for these services will not compare with compensation in the for-profit sector, there is still a sense that equity demands that employees be paid a wage comparable to what other similarly situated people in similar organizations receive.
-So how do we sort out the myriad of issues when it comes to compensating employees in our denomination?
+So how do we sort out the myriad issues regarding compensating employees in our denomination?

-This isn’t the first time this issue has arisen.
+This isn't the first time this issue has arisen.
 The issue arose in the late 1990s.
-Task forces were formed and General Assembly’s from 1999 through 2002 gave extensive attention to compensation.
-The 2001 minutes lists guidelines based on fourteen principles of compensation, reiterating previous discernment (See Report from the General Assembly Advisory Committee on Churchwide Compensation (2001).)
-For example here are few excerpts:
+Task forces were formed, and the General Assembly from 1999 through 2002 gave extensive attention to compensation.
+The 2001 minutes list guidelines based on fourteen principles of compensation, reiterating previous discernment (See Report from the General Assembly Advisory Committee on Churchwide Compensation (2001).)
+For example, here are a few excerpts:

 Principle Two—Mission